Teradata/kylo/integrations/nifi/nifi-nar-bundles/README.md

 in its own "bundle" subproject.
 The bundle contains a processors or services project and a corresponding nar project which creates the NAR packaging.

+### Deployment

+Only the generated NAR files should be deployed to the NiFi /lib folder.

 ### More information